-Geiger Counter Limited's (the "Company") Offering Memorandum sets out the risks to which the Company is exposed.
+The Company's Offering Memorandum sets out the risks to which the Company is exposed.
 The UK Investment Adviser employs risk management disciplines which monitor the Company's portfolio and to quantify and manage the associated market and other risks.
 A permanent independent department has been established by the UK Investment Adviser to perform the risk management function.
 The risk management and performance analysis team ("RMPA") is led by the Chief Risk Officer and is functionally and hierarchically separate from the operating units of the portfolio managers of the Company.